Statistical Computing Facility

 - Remote Access to SCF servers

 Connect to SCF machines and computing resources, including from home and while traveling.
-We also provide web browser-based access to Jupyter notebooks and RStudio.
+We also provide web browser-based access to Jupyter notebooks and RStudio, as well as terminal and VS Code sessions.

 - Overview for self-managed/private computers